Essential loops in taut ideal triangulations: Proof of the main result

 We call $\delta$ a \emph{raised curve}.
 We call the components of $\delta - \calB$ \emph{raised arcs}.
 There are six \emph{types} of raised arc.
 These are shown in \reffig{RaisedArcs}.
 There is a cellulation of $A$ with one-skeleton $\bdy A \cup G^{-1}(\calB)$.
 Suppose that $C$ is a two-cell.
 Let $c = C\cap \bdy_0 A$ and $d = C\cap \bdy_1 A$.
 Thus $G(c) \subset \gamma$ and $G(d)\subset \delta$.
 We say that $G(c)$ is the \emph{lowering} of the raised arc $G(d)$.
 We record this by the \emph{lowering map}, $L$, where $L(G(d)) = G(c)$.
 Note that $G(c)$ may be either a single vertex, a single normal arc, or two normal arcs.
 Again, see \reffig{RaisedArcs}.

 Suppose that $H \from D \to M$ is a minimal null-homotopy of $\delta$.
 Recall that $\tau = H^{-1}(\calB)$.
-Applying \reflem{Minimality} implies that $D - \tau$ has at least two boundary bigons.
+Applying \reflem{Minimality}, we find that $D - \tau$ has at least two boundary bigons.
 Applying another small homotopy, we can retain minimality and also make $H$ transverse to $\gamma$.

 Pulling back the transverse taut structure on $\calB$ by $H$ gives a transverse orientation on the branches of $\tau$ which is consistent across switches.
 Thus, for any region $R$ of $D - \tau$ and for any side $s$ of $R$, the transverse orientation on $s$ points either into, or out of, $R$.
 This gives us a classification of boundary bigons.
 Suppose that $R$ is a boundary bigon and $s = \bdy R - \bdy D$ is its side in $\tau$.
 If the transverse orientation on $s$ points out of $R$ then we call $R$ a \emph{min-bigon}.
 If it points into $R$ we call $R$ a \emph{max-bigon}.